itsthejb/docker-ispconfig/README.md

 ./do start|stop|restart  # start/stop the container
 ./do console             # attach to the console
-./do supervisor          # attach to supervisord to start/stop/restart daemons in the container ./do run bash            # run commands in the container ./do run freshclam
+./do supervisor          # attach to supervisord to start/stop/restart daemons in the container ./do login bash          # login and run commands in the container ./do login freshclam
-./do run postqueue -p
+./do login postqueue -p
-./do run /usr/local/ispconfig/server/server.sh
+./do login /usr/local/ispconfig/server/server.sh
-./do run /usr/local/ispconfig/server/cron_daily.sh
+./do login /usr/local/ispconfig/server/cron_daily.sh
-./do run mysql_upgrade
+./do login mysql_upgrade
 ```